-And not only did she talk about introversion, what really excites me about what Gerry’s going to share with you is she talks about inclusion in general and how personality fits bang inside that.
+And not only did she talk about introversion, what really excites me about what Jeri’s going to share with you is she talks about inclusion in general and how personality fits bang inside that.
 So and so for me, telling you about what she’s going to share, let’s get straight into the content.
-Jerry, welcome to the show.
+Jeri, welcome to the show.

 Jeri: Hi.
 Thank you for having me.
 So happy to be here.